Lygniodes ciliata

-Lygniodes ciliata is a moth of the family Erebidae first described by Frederic Moore in 1867.
+Lygniodes ciliata is a species of moth in the family Erebidae first described by Frederic Moore in 1867.
 It is found in Thailand, Vietnam, India, Sri Lanka, Bangladesh, China, Sumatra and Taiwan.

 Description

 Its wingspan is about 84 mm.
 Male is greyish brown with brown underside.
 Hindwings are greyish white with brown striae, except on costal area.
 Female has much browner underside.
 Some specimens have a stigma in the shape of Old English "E" at end of cell of forewings.